CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is JavaScript?

-A programming language used use for the web.
+JavaScript is a programming language used primarily by Web browsers to create a dynamic and interactive experience for the user.

 ## Question 8

 What three problem does Git & Github solve?

-When people want to show off code to each other they can put it on Github collabrate / work together on same file
+When people want to show off code to each other they can put it on Github collaborate / work together on same file
-Track changes in your code across versions
+Track changes in your code across versions with Gits Version Control GitHub is a cloud-based hosting service that lets you manage Git repositories.
+If you have open-source projects that use Git, then GitHub is designed to help you better manage them

 ## Question 9

 What happens when you `fork` a repository?

-You copy it
+You create a personal copy of someones elses project

 ## Question 10

 What happens when you clone a repostory?

-you download it
+you download it the repository to your local computer

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet/ github web control version
+A pull request is the request sent to the originator of the work/code to let them know that you proposing changes to their work.
+They can either accept it or decline it.

 ## Question 12